-The academic degree programs associated with the proposed new list are identified in a document titled "Draft List of Programs of Strategic Emphasis, June 2023."
-The remainder of this document provides more details regarding the analysis and data sources used to develop the 2023 Programs of Strategic Emphasis draft list.
+The academic degree programs associated with the proposed new list are identified in a document titled "Programs of Strategic Emphasis List November 2023."
+The remainder of this document provides more details regarding the analysis and data sources used to develop the 2023 Programs of Strategic Emphasis list.